-The Riffelsee Hut (2,293 metres above sea level) is a German Alpine Club mountain refuge hut in the upper Pitztal Valley above Lake Rifflsee in the Ötztal Alps, Tirol.
+The Riffelseehütte (2,293 metres) is a German Alpine Club mountain refuge in the Upper Pitztal Valley above Rifflsee lake in the Ötztal Alps, Tirol.

-A mountain refuge hut in a fabulous location: The Riffelsee Hut is located in the Pitztaler-Kaunertaler Glacier Park above Lake Rifflsee.
+A mountain refuge hut in a fabulous location, the Riffelseehütte can be found in the Pitztaler-Kaunertaler Glacier Park above Rifflsee lake.
 This impressive mountain lake at 2,232 metres above sea level is often referred to as Austria’s highest mountain lake.
 It is a cold, moraine reservoir, in other words not suitable for swimmers, although char certainly thrives in it.
-Excursionists are made to feel very comfortable at the Riffelsee Hut in both summer and winter.
-It is only a 15 minute walk uphill from Lake Rifflsee to this great place to stop.
-Children love it here too: the area is used for grazing sheep and horses in summer and you may even catch a glimpse of some marmots if you are careful.
+Daytrippers are made to feel very comfortable at the Riffelseehütte in both summer and winter.
+It is only a 15-minute walk uphill from Rifflsee lake to this great place to stop.
+Children love it here too: the area is used for grazing sheep and horses in summer, and you may even catch a glimpse of some marmots if you keep your eyes peeled.
 The views are magnificent and extend primarily over the tributary Taschachtal Valley.

-From Mandarfen in the Pitztal Valley with the Rifflseebahn cable car, past Lake Rifflsee and on to the hut.
-You can also easily walk to the lake and hut from Mandarfen through the Hirschtal Valley, (ca. 2.5 hours); there are also other variants for an ascent from the Pitztal Valley.
+From Mandarfen in the Pitztal Valley with the Rifflseebahn cable car, past Rifflsee lake and on to the hut.
+You can also easily walk to the lake and hut from Mandarfen through the Hirschtal Valley, (2.5 hours); there are also other variants for an ascent from the Pitztal Valley.